tinacms/tina.io/content/docs/getting-started/cms-set-up.md

 For our simple use case, we added two options: `enabled` and `sidebar`.

 The `enabled` property _enables or disables_ the CMS, meaning that content is editable when this values is true.
 The CMS is _enabled by default_.
-We set this property to `false` so the editor can manually enable the CMS (we'll configure this at the next step).
+We set this property to `false` so the editor can manually enable the CMS (we'll configure that at the next step).

 The `sidebar` property controls the _Sidebar UI_.
+The sidebar can render forms, menus, and UI that connect with content editing actions.
+It will not render unless the CMS is enabled.
 Reference [the documentation](/docs/ui#sidebar-configuration) to see how you can configure this further.

 The config options are a **key part of constructing your custom CMS**.
-Read further on [additional options](/docs/cms#cms-configuration) that can be passed.
+Read further on [additional CMS options](/docs/cms#cms-configuration) that can be passed.

 ## Enabling the CMS

-Now the CMS is configured, but it is not enabled, so we can't see the sidebar UI.
+Now the CMS is configured, but it is not enabled.
 Let's wire up the 'Edit This Site' button to toggle between [enabled / disabled](/docs/cms#disabling--enabling-the-cms) CMS states.

 We'll use the `useCMS` hook to get the CMS object from the context provided by `TinaProvider`.
 This hook can be very useful throughout your App when needing to [access or update](/docs/cms#accessing-the-cms-object) the CMS.